TharunKommaddi/Analysis/hi.md

 Despite the growing interest in blockchain technology, there remains a significant research gap in empirical studies that comprehensively evaluate its integration with data analytics in the context of information system management.
 While theoretical frameworks and potential use cases abound, practical implementations and their impacts are less documented.
 This study addresses this gap by synthesizing recent research and case studies to provide a holistic understanding of blockchain's role in enhancing data analytics and information system management practices.

-3. Chapter 2: Literature Review and Research Methodology
+`3.
+Chapter 2: Literature Review and Research Methodology`

 a.
 Chapter Overview